mermaidpurse/wrapsher/docs/roadmap.md

 ## Issues

-- Need `bool assert(any i, any as)` to check type.
-- Environment variable injection--we need to clear the environment of anything starting with `_wsh` I think
 - Emacs mode: second } doesn't indent right (it's indented one level too far)
 - CLI: <code>wrapsher _op_ t.wsh</code> doesn't work but `./t.wsh` does
 - Compiler error: use unreferenced variable